 12 New Stained Glass Windows

-The exterior windows on each side of the worship space will be enlarged for 12 new stained glass windows.
-These new windows will depict St Mary Magdalene, St Francis of Assisi, St Claire of Assisi, St Dominic, Blessed Augustus Tolton, St Lorenzo Ruiz, Vietnamese Martyrs, Chinese Martyrs, Joseph from the Old Testament, St Kateri Tekakwitha, St Mother Teresa of Calcutta, and St Gianna Beretta Molla.
+The exterior windows on each side of the worship space have been enlarged for 12 new stained glass windows.
+These new windows depict St Mary Magdalene, St Francis of Assisi, St Claire of Assisi, St Dominic, Blessed Augustus Tolton, St Lorenzo Ruiz, Vietnamese Martyrs, Chinese Martyrs, Joseph from the Old Testament, St Kateri Tekakwitha, St Mother Teresa of Calcutta, and St Gianna Beretta Molla.

 New Entry Vestibules

-The entry porches on both sides of the church will be enclosed with glass and new doors to create welcoming transitions into the worship space.
-The stairs on the parking lot side of the church will be removed and replaced with a wide, gently sloping, and accessible walkway from the parking lot to the floor of the church.
+The entry porches on both sides of the church have been enclosed with glass and new doors to create a welcoming transition into the worship space and parish hall.
+The stairs on the parking lot side of the church have been removed and replaced with a wide, gently sloping walkway from the parking lot to the floor of the church.
 We have also installed a wheelchair ramp from the parking lot on each side of the sloping walkway.

 The old gas heaters (original to the building) will be replaced with a modern, energy-efficient electric heat pump system to heat and cool the building and improve ventilation.

-The old men’s and women’s restrooms will be replaced with larger, fully accessible restrooms that will accommodate more people.
+The old men’s and women’s restrooms are being replaced with larger, fully accessible restrooms that will accommodate more people.

 The parish hall will receive new flooring and lighting and an improved sound system.
-The kitchen will be reduced in size and refinished.
-A larger food pantry storage space will be created for our St. Vincent de Paul chapter.
+The parish hall kitchen will be reduced in size and refinished.
+A larger food pantry storage space has been created for our St. Vincent de Paul chapter.

-Dry rot and cracked stucco will be repaired and the church will be repainted inside and out.
-All exterior windows will be replaced with new, energy efficient security glass.
-All the exterior doors will be replaced with new steel doors with exit hardware.
+Dry rot and cracked stucco has been repaired and the church has been repainted inside and out.
+All exterior windows are being replaced with new, energy efficient security glass.
+All the exterior doors are being replaced with new doors.